 It’s easy to be told that God loves us, but what does that mean?
 How can we understand and experience His love more in the depth of our souls?
 This verse can help.

 However, this love we are to feel is not just silence/peace instead of fiery judgement.
-Further study of the ‘you’ in our text reveals that we’re given eternal peace in abundant paradise, bathed in God’s light forever.
+Further study of the ‘you’ in this text reveals that we’re given eternal peace in abundant paradise, bathed in God’s light forever.
 The ‘you’ is, in foreshadowed form, the community of New ‘Jerusalem’(Zephaniah 3:16).
-As Paul continues in his letter to the Galatians quoted above, Jesus came to take us by the hand and, ‘deliver us out of this present evil age’(Galatians 1:4), and Peter adds, ‘out of darkness into his marvellous light’(1 Peter 2:9).
+As Paul continues in his letter to the Galatians quoted above, Jesus came to take us by the hand and, ‘deliver us out of this present evil age’(Galatians 1:4), and Peter adds, ‘out of darkness into His marvellous light’(1 Peter 2:9), then and now.
 All people experience some blessings from God now, temporal blessings, ‘“rains from the sky and fruitful seasons, filling our hearts with food and gladness”’(Acts 14:17).
-As God’s nascent people made spiritually alive in Christ we’re especially able to appreciate this.
-In addition we enjoy a foretaste of eternity’s spiritual food, loving supplied like mother’s milk: ‘as newborn babies, long for the pure milk of the Word, that you may grow thereby, if indeed you have tasted that the Lord is gracious’(1 Peter 2:2-3).
-Ultimately however we look forward to the blessings of New Jerusalem, with the ‘tree of life… yielding it’s fruit’(Revelation 22:2), ‘illuminated’(Revelation 21:23) by God, ‘forever and ever’(Revelation 22:5).
+As God’s nascent people, made spiritually alive in Christ, we’re especially able to appreciate this.
+In addition we enjoy a foretaste of eternity’s spiritual food, loving supplied like mother’s milk: ‘as newborn babies, long for the pure milk of the Word, that with it you may grow, if indeed you have tasted that the Lord is gracious’(1 Peter 2:2-3).
+Ultimately however we look forward to the blessings of New Jerusalem, with the ‘tree of life… yielding it’s fruit’(Revelation 22:2), ‘illuminated’(Revelation 21:23) by God, ‘forever’(Revelation 22:5).

 So let’s ‘comprehend… and … know’(Ephesians 3:18-19) this love: all-embracing shelter, superabundant blessings, eternal mutual joy and delight.